senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Create custom kubernetes configuration files

-1. Kubernetes manifest files are instantiated with actual values using `envsubst`.
+1. Kubernetes manifest files are instantiated with actual values using `envsubst` on template files.
    Example:

     ```console